Tiger Woods to bring the 'fire' after being named Ryder Cup vice captain

 Last time out, in 2016, Team USA reclaimed the Ryder Cup with a resounding victory on home soil.

-It was particularly sweet for that year's US Captain Davis Love III.
+It was particularly sweet for that year's US captain Davis Love III.
 He had been at the helm in 2012 ,when Europe fought back from a seemingly impossible position to clinch a final day victory in what has since been dubbed the "Miracle of Medinah."

-It's a competition steeped in history and the American's will be favorites to retain the cup, particularly with Dustin Johnson, Jordan Spieth and Justin Thomas all occupying spots in the top five of the official world golf rankings.
+It's a competition steeped in history and the Americans will be favorites to retain the cup, particularly with Dustin Johnson, Jordan Spieth and Justin Thomas all occupying spots in the top five of the official world golf rankings.

 But doing so will be tough.
-History weighs heavy on Furyk and his vice captains, with Team USA winless on European soil since 1993, the year Spieth was born.
+History weighs heavily on Furyk and his vice captains, with Team USA winless on European soil since 1993, the year Spieth was born.

 Woods, for his part, has not competed in the Ryder Cup as a player since 2012, and only the memory of past glories would warrant changing that at present.

-The 44-year-old is ranked 544th in the world and tied with J.J.
+The 42-year-old is ranked 544th in the world and tied with J.J.
 Henry for 104th in the US standings.

 Perhaps with that in mind, Furyk played down expectations but didn't close the door.
 The Team USA captain acknowledged he'd "like to do what's best for Tiger," but stressed he needs to do "what's best for the team."